 12 to 1 pm is the New York lunch hour, and it is generally marked with lower volume and lower overall movement.

 When I day traded for a prop firm, we had a guideline that no one on the floor traded during the NY lunch hour.
 It was notorious for chipping away at the gains made in the morning.
 Generally, it is best to avoid this time entirely as a day trader, unless you develop a strategy specifically for it.

 Action starts to pick up after the mid-day lull.
 A tight range during lunch will see the price breakout.
 Basically, we go from a contraction in movement to an expansion in movement.

 Lunch isn’t always quiet.
 Some days there are big movements during lunch.
-If there were big moves, they much just continue without the breakout from a range.
+If there were big moves, they will probably continue.

 2:15 to 2:45 pm

 Possibly lunch saw a trend develop, or a trend developed after lunch.
 Sometimes as early as 2, but often between 215 and 245, there is a significant trend reversal.
-There may be several major swing during this time as action picks up heading into the close.
+There may be several major swings during this time as the action picks up heading into the close.

 3 to 3:45